-Ever since Mr. Wust published his 1986 paper, Mr. Blankenbaker refers to that paper as being the "proof" that those 53 people from Freudenberg, including Harman Back, were on the Oliver.
+Ever since Mr. Wust published his 1986 paper, John Blankenbaker refers to that paper as being the "proof" that those 53 people from Freudenberg, including Harman Back, were on the Oliver.
 He gets away with it, simply because Mr. Wust did not include a "source," in his 1986 paper.

 However, it is important to note that John Blankenbaker never refers to Mr. Wust's 1984 paper, because his 1984 paper included Dr. Holtsclaw's book as being the "source" for that information.
-And anyone who has ever read Dr. Holtsclaw's book knows full well that he never even mentioned the ship Oliver in his book, and that he specifically wrote that those 53 people from Freudenberg, including Harman Back, had sailed to Georgia, in the fall of 1738, but that he just didn't know the name of the ship that they were on.
+And anyone who has ever read Dr. Holtsclaw's book knows full well that he never even mentioned the ship Oliver in his book, and that he very specifically wrote that those 53 people from Freudenberg, including Harman Back, had sailed to Georgia, in the fall of 1738, but he just didn't know the name of the ship that they were on.

-John Blankenbaker has made a name for himself, and lots of money, by telling his stories about the Oliver, and how those people from Freudenberg were allegedly onboard.
-He has made money from selling his newsletters, which not only contain his stories about the Oliver, they are also packed full of his wordy, repetitive, and generally undocumented little tales about history and genealogy (most of which he copied from other places).
+John Blankenbaker has made a name for himself, and lots of money, by telling his lies about the Oliver, and how those people from Freudenberg were allegedly onboard.
+He has made money from selling his newsletters, which not only contain his lies about the Oliver, they are also packed full of his wordy, repetitive, and generally undocumented little stories about history and genealogy (most of which he copied from other places).

-John Blankenbaker has worked very hard, over the years, desperately trying to portray himself as being an expert on history and genealogy, and an expert on the German immigrant ships, especially the ship Oliver.
+John has worked very hard, over the years, desperately trying to portray himself as being an expert on history and genealogy, and an expert on the ship Oliver.
+But he is no expert.
+He simply makes up stories.

-He has also been giving speeches about the Oliver, for The Germanna Foundation (and getting paid for them), for many years.
+John has also been giving speeches about the Oliver (and getting paid for them), for The Germanna Foundation, for many years.
 And every time he talks about that "tragic voyage" of the Oliver, the story becomes more and more dramatic.
 It's to the point of absurdity now.

-John Blankenbaker has brought in a tremendous amount of money for The Germanna Foundation, by telling his stories about the ship Oliver, which is why they fawn all over him, give him silly awards, and worship him as if he is a hero.
-For example, after one of the more recent Germanna Foundation conferences, they printed a brochure that stated, "Next on the agenda was the always captivating remarks of John Blankenbaker on the mysterious ship Oliver.
+John Blankenbaker has brought in a tremendous amount of money for The Germanna Foundation, telling his lies about the ship Oliver, which is why they fawn all over him, give him undeserved awards, and worship him as if he is a hero.
+For example, after one of the recent Germanna Foundation conferences, they printed a brochure that stated, "Next on the agenda was the always captivating remarks of John Blankenbaker on the mysterious ship Oliver.
 With the skills of a great storyteller, John transfixed the listeners with the amazing tale of the Oliver and the Germanna ancestors who survived the ill-fated history of that ship."
-It is particularly nauseating, when you know that John Blankenbaker, who is a smart man, knows that those people from Freudenberg, including Harman Back, were not onboard the ship Oliver.
+It is particularly nauseating, when you know that John Blankenbaker knows full well that those people from Freudenberg, including Harman Back, were not onboard the ship Oliver.

-John Blankenbaker has made up all sorts of other stories, to cover up his big story about the 53 people from Freudenberg being on the ship Oliver.
+John Blankenbaker has made up all sorts of other lies, to cover up his big lie about the 53 people from Freudenberg being on the ship Oliver.

 For example, whenever John Blankenbaker is asked why the pastor at The Freudenberg Church wrote down, in the church records, that the people from Freudenberg were going to Georgia, and not to Virginia (where the Oliver landed), he simply says, "they didn't know where they were going."
 But that is absurd!
 Of course they knew where they were going!
-They were leaving their homeland forever, and taking a very dangerous trip across the ocean, to a new and foreign land.
+They were leaving their homeland forever, and taking a dangerous trip across the ocean, to a new and foreign land.
 Of course they knew where they were going!
-Mr. Blankenbaker apparently thinks that, if he simply says something, no matter how absurd it is, that somehow makes it true.
+But John Blankenbaker actually thinks that, if he just says something, no matter how absurd it is, that somehow makes it true.